 One must necessarily have seen - even without water buffalo, which are veritable exotic in a city like Berlin.

-You can also spot wild animals in Berlin: in the game reserve at the Tegeler Forst you can watch wild boars, red deer and mouflon.
-There is a lot to see when animal children are involved!
-To attract the animals there are feeders at the enclosures (1 Euro per pack).
+You can also discover wild animals in Berlin: in the game reserve at the Tegeler Forst you can see wild boar, red deer and mouflon.
+There is a lot to see when animal children are part of the party!
+To attract the animals, there are automatic feeders in the enclosures (1 euro per pack).

 In the youth farm Moritzhof, children and young people can not only get close to animals, but also learn exciting crafts.
 The Moritzhof is an institution of open children and youth work for children from 6 to 16 years and is located in Mauerpark in Berlin.